fsantanna/fsantanna.github.io/Freechains/cpr.md

     *Some things can be managed locally, but some might need wider regional cooperation.*

-    Given the open nature of the protocol, public forums can be monitored by government authorities, and are still subject to law enforcement regarding illegal content.
+    Given the open nature of the protocol, public forums can be externally monitored and are still subject to law enforcement regarding illegal content.

 <!--
 1. **Clearly defined boundaries.**